instructlab/taxonomy/README.md

 * The value of the `task_description` key can be any string.
 * The value of the `created_by` key can be any string.
 * The value of the `seed_examples` key is a collection of one or more key/value entries in which the three recognized keys are: `context`, `question`, and `answer`, each of which can have any string as value.
 For an entry to be valid, it **MUST** have the question and answer specified.
+While older files may have fewer question/answer pairs, it is recommended that all new additions contain at least five pairs.

 Other keys at any level are currently ignored.